top of page

 The route out of Savernake Forest to Marlborough that Edward Thomas took in April 1896 would have been either along the London Road or on a footpath off Postern Hill at the far West of the Forest which led across fields to the road (the path still exists but now goes through suburbs of Marlborough).
 Either way he would have to cross railway lines (long since gone) before reaching The Roebuck Inn, which is still there at the junction of the London Road and Buck Lane.
 One can imagine the young Thomas having a celebratory drink at the end of his walk, before boarding the train at the station close by and going to his final destination in Swindon.

-His walk returning from East Grinstead to Selsfield House is less practicable nowadays as the road is busy and dangerous for pedestrians, however there is a good walk round Selsfield Common which has some fine views up to the North Downs and south over rolling fields towards the South Downs.
+His walk returning from East Grinstead to Selsfield House is less practicable nowadays as the road is busy and dangerous for pedestrians.
+However there is a good walk round Selsfield Common which has some fine views up to the North Downs and south over rolling fields towards the South Downs.

 There is a place to park a car on Selsfield Common and a short round walk can be done.
 After exploring the common and its views north and west, you follow the footpath crossing west to east past Selsfield Place through fields until you reach Vowels Lane.
 Go right along the road, taking care as it is busy and pedestrians can be unsighted.
-This would have been the road that ET took when walking to and fro East Grinstead, something he did regularly during December 1913.
+This would have been the road that ET took when walking to and from East Grinstead, something he did regularly during December 1913.
 After a few hundred yards, there is a footpath sign on the right.
 This would have been the location of the stile where ET had his eternal moment.
 Following in his footsteps we cross the field towards the water tower, before going through gates on to the junction of Ardingly and Selsfield roads.
 Go right along the pavement and them turn right back to Selsfield Common and the car park.

 Acknowledgements etc